Simple Tips for

 HOW?
 By finding a steady stream of new customers.
 Every small business owner, salesperson or marketer needs new customers.
 Infofree.com gives you the tools to do just that.

 Infofree.com is the first step in getting leads.
 It’s not a cure all.
-You have to qualify those leads or mail them and measure the cost/benefit.
+You have to qualify those leads and measure the cost/benefit.
 I can’t promise you will make millions overnight, but if you follow some of these basic sales tips, you will be successful in growing your business like we have.

 Good luck and happy selling,